-Challenges Faced By the Textile Industry In Pakistan
+Challenges Faced By the Textile Industry In Pakistan 2023

 Due to this manufacturers try to implement different means of power generation such as high KvA generators leading to a rise in the costs of production.
 Hence increasing expenses and reducing profitability for textile exporters in Pakistan.

 Pakistan’s textile industry faces fierce competition from countries like Bangladesh, Vietnam, India, and Thailand in the foreign market.
-And with expensive utilities, wage rates and an inadequate flow of investment in the country, the textile industry is unable to rise to the challenge.
+And with expensive utilities, wage rates, and an inadequate flow of investment in the country, the textile industry is unable to rise to the challenge.

 Lack of modern equipment and machinery

-Increasing Raw Material Prices
+Increasing Raw Material Prices in Clothing Industry

-Then comes in the massive credit problem small businesses face when trying to procure raw cotton or yarn which has become harder due to the increase in yarn prices.
+Then comes the massive credit problem small businesses face when trying to procure raw cotton or yarn which has become harder due to the increase in yarn prices.
 There are high premiums that need to be paid when buying on credit because exporters receive payment 3-4 months after procurement due to the manufacturing and logistics process.
 Making the raw material expensive and inaccessible.
-However a raw material procurement platform like Zaraye can help by providing flexible financing options and by financing working capital for manufacturers.
+However, a raw material procurement platform like Zaraye can help by providing flexible financing options and financing working capital for manufacturers.

 Lack of Information

 With a lack of digitization in the textile industry of Pakistan, one of the biggest problems buyers face is not having access to the best prices for yarn.
 Due to this lack of information buyers do not know exactly where the best prices are hence there is competitive pressure locally and globally because of the inefficiency.
-Zaraye offers a seamless platform with that offers manufacturers information and options to make quick and efficient buying decisions, all while being able to select the best rate possible for yarn and other raw materials.
+Zaraye offers a seamless platform that offers manufacturers information and options to make quick and efficient buying decisions, all while being able to select the best rate possible for yarn and other raw materials.

 Lack of R&D institutions

 Pakistan is lacking sufficient links between research organizations and the textile industry to develop new products.
 This has resulted in low quality of raw cotton and consequently yarn fabric when compared to other countries in the region.
-Resulting in less value-added product which adversely affects the bottom line.
+Resulting in a less value-added product which adversely affects the bottom line.

 In conclusion, the textile industry of Pakistan has enormous potential to grow, if taken into consideration the various obstacles that require almost immediate action, especially by the government to strengthen the sector.
 To optimize the textile industry on a global level, Pakistan needs to meet more and more customers’ needs.
-The government’s policy is highly important to bring in foreign investment and also policy that uplifts and profits the local entrepreneur
+The government’s policy is highly important to bring in foreign investment and also a policy that uplifts and profits the local entrepreneur

 What’s next for the textile industry?